catsoap/fa1.2-workshop/README.md

 ## Requirements

-- npm 7
+- yarn
 - docker

 ## Installation

-`npm i --legacy-peer-deps`
+`yarn install`

 ## Packages

-npm workspaces are used in order to be able to import contract addresses.
+yarn workspaces are used in order to be able to import contract addresses.
 There are 2 packages:

 - dapp, created with `npx create-react-app dapp --template typescript`